Should you be using pathlib?

 data = fi.read()

-And then with pathlib, where can open, read & close the file using the read_text() method on our Path object:
+With pathlib we can open, read & close the file using the read_text() method on our Path object:

 from pathlib import Path